kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 Encrypted video files are generated as additional “flavors” of original asset using Kaltura’s transcoding farm and based on selected vendor and license policy.

 NOTE: Due to licensing requirements, DRM solutions are only available for commercial Kaltura editions (SaaS and On Prem) and are at additional cost.
 For more information about DRM and the available DRM solutions, please contact us or contact your Kaltura Account Manager.

 ## Important Considerations For Application Developers

-When not applications are not developer with security in mind, a malicious user can use:
+When an applications without security in mind, a malicious user can use:

-A compromised secret to create a KS at will
+* A compromised secret to create a KS at will
-A compromised admin KS to cause irreversible harm to your account (such as deleting all content) In this section, we highlight a number of common and important practices to consider when creating applications that interact with the Kaltura API.
+* A compromised admin KS to cause irreversible harm to your account (such as deleting all content)

+In this section, we highlight a number of common and important practices to consider when creating applications that interact with the Kaltura API.

-Authenticated User Privileges override the User Type KS
+### Authenticated User Privileges override the User Type KS

-When you generate a user session KS and specify an ID of a Kaltura Admin User, the KS will allow all the actions included in the user’s role.
+When you generate a user session KS and specify the ID of a Kaltura Admin User, the KS will allow all the actions included in the user’s role.

 ### Always Protect your API Secret Keys